Darko-Martinovic/UniversalRAGAssistant/DATA-CUSTOMIZATION-GUIDE.md

-# 📚 Data Customization Guide - Belgian Food Pricing Assistant
+# 📚 Data Customization Guide - Universal RAG Assistant

 ## 🎯 Overview

-The Belgian Food Pricing Assistant is designed to be **highly customizable**.
+The Universal RAG Assistant is designed to be **highly customizable**.
 You can easily modify the knowledge base to focus on different topics, regions, or data types by simply changing the data files.
-The app will automatically adapt to your new content!
+The app will automatically adapt to your new content and display the appropriate title, icon, and welcome messages!

 ## 📄 How Data Loading Works